CONNECT WITH US

 20-minute Virtual Advising appointments are offered through Zoom in Pacific Daylight Time (PDT).
 To learn more about SFU Zoom features, tools, and privacy, please vist: https://www.sfu.ca/itservices/technical/videoconferencing/zoom/privacy.html

-What types of questions are Zoom-appropriate?
+What types of questions are appropriate for Virtual Advising Appointments?
 Case-specific immigration inquiries such as:

 - Application Refusals